-Progress Made in Quarry Investigations - The St. Lucia STAR
+Progress Made In Quarry Investigations - The St. Lucia STAR

-When National Security Minister Hermangild Francis took to the podium on Monday morning at this week’s pre-cabinet meeting, his first order of business was issuing an update in regard to last month’s quarry explosion at a Rayneau Group of Companies operated facility.
-The incident claimed the lives of four workers, and left several others injured.
-When the minister spoke this week, it was to empathize with the families, particularly that of the latest victim to succumb to his injuries in Martinique.
+When National Security Minister Hermangild Francis took to the podium on Monday morning at this week’s pre-cabinet meeting, his first order of business was issuing an update in regard to last month’s quarry explosion at a Rayneau Group of Companies-operated facility.
+The incident claimed the lives of four workers and left several others injured.
+The minister expressed that he empathized with the families, particularly that of the latest victim to succumb to his injuries in Martinique.

-After that, the national security minister said the necessary recommendations would be made, and actions taken.
+Once the report was submitted, the national security minister said, the necessary recommendations would be made, and actions taken.

 “We just want to make sure that the public knows we are still very interested in this matter but we cannot rush to justice,” he said.
 “We must wait for the investigations to be completed.”

-Shortly after Francis’ presentation, Prime Minister Allen Chastanet also speaking on the occasion was asked by reporters how much support government was providing to victims in the aftermath.
+Shortly after Francis’s presentation, Prime Minister Allen Chastanet, also speaking on the occasion, was asked by reporters how much support government was providing to victims in the aftermath.

-The prime minister reiterated that progress of the case depended upon the results of the investigation.
+The prime minister reiterated that progress of the case depends upon the results of the investigation.

 “Obviously its a very unfortunate situation, particularly when people have lost their lives, and clearly the determination of responsibility will depend heavily on the results of the investigation.”

-Though the Prime Minister stressed that government was walking the line of caution in dealing with the situation, he did express however, that if there were any critical situations, the government would step in to assist people.
+Though the prime minister stressed that government was treading cautiously in dealing with the situation, he did express, however, that if there were any critical situations, the government would step in to assist people.

 Though no timeline was given, at Monday’s meeting the island’s national security minister gave the assurance that the matter would be dealt with expeditiously.